Photo by Tom McKay, licensed under CC BY-SA 4.0.

 The track had evolved slightly from its 1948 version, now using the perimeter roads rather than runways.
 But it still retained the high-speed feel, with minimal barriers, wide-open corners, and flat-out straights, but most of it is changed.

-Why the original Silverstone was so special?
+Why the original was so special?

 It wasn’t just about speed.
 It was about feeling.